frank-1992/RealityKit_ARQL/README.md

 # Functions:
 1. detect plane then place the model on the plane
 2. move model and switch different planes
-3. add light and horizontal shadow(vertical has some problems right now)
+3. add light and horizontal shadow
 4. add pan, scale, rotate gestures, you can use them control the model
 5. take photos and videos
 6. two fingers move up can float the model(this function has been removed)